 As we watch Arvin age, we see a drastic shift in his character, most notably what seems to be him distancing himself from his faith.
 Throughout the movie, he witnesses a lot of just downright horrific things, including the deaths (and sometimes outright murder) of just about everyone he loves.
 While practically every other character in the film is somehow drawn closer to their religion and the church after also being affected by these things, he seems to struggle with relating to those around him.

 The movie thus far has received mixed reviews from critics, which I was surprised to find out after seeing it.
-Personally, I thought it was really well done – the directing and general ominous mood of the film was extremely well done, the acting was superb and very convincing and as someone raised in Ohio, I felt it captured small town life very well.
-The writing and structure of the story was also impressive, managing to weave together a handful of characters without becoming overburdening or difficult to follow.
-I was also thoroughly impressed with Robert Pattinson’s performance as Preston Teagardin, the communities new preacher with his own hidden agenda.
+Personally, I thought it was really well done – the directing and general ominous mood of the film was extremely well done, the acting was superb and very convincing and as someone raised in Ohio, I felt it captured small-town life very well.
+The writing and structure of the story were also impressive, managing to weave together a handful of characters without becoming overburdening or difficult to follow.
+I was also thoroughly impressed with Robert Pattinson’s performance as Preston Teagardin, the community’s new preacher with his own hidden agenda.

 It is a very slow burn type of film, taking its time to build the narrative, displaying character development, and revealing the true motives of characters that have something sinister to hide.
 Clocking in at 2 hours and 18 minutes, ‘The Devil All the Time’ can be a bit of a lengthy undertaking, but by the end of it, I felt it wouldn’t have worked as a shorter movie.
 The slow progression also helps to highlight the truly depraved scenes, making you have a bit of an “oh shit!” reaction when you finally find out just how sick the characters can get.

 Conclusion: Is “The Devil All the Time” worth your time?